Vol. 1, No. 1 - The Agent Economy Era

 • Mainnet Synchronization Pipeline (Est: 40h | Act: 42h)

 Jan 6 • 5-phase pipeline: shred assembly → block building → SVM replay → ClickHouse persistence.
-PoH fast-forward, signature verification skipping (10× speedup), 683M accounts synced.
+PoH fast-forward, signature verification skipping (10× speedup).

 • Merkle Tree Proofs (Est: 16h | Act: 14h)